kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 * Find the average transaction size, or the smallest/min, or the largest/max.
 * Find the average net revenue per person (sum up the revenue per person and take the average across all people)

 The best part is that KISSmetrics saves all the values of each property; nothing is ever "overwritten".
-This lets you toggle the [report options][prop-options] to show the First Value or Last Value set, and soon, we'll provide a way to show Every Value ever set across many people at a time.
+This lets you toggle the [report options][prop-options] to show the First Value or Last Value set, and with the [Power Report][power-report], even show Every Value ever set across many people at a time.

 ## Properties Are Saved to Each Person